nablabits/sparsityTutorial/wavelets/Key ideas.md

 # Key Ideas for wavelets

-## A.Fourier Transforms and their problems with time
+## Part A.Fourier Transforms and their problems with time

 * Fourier transforms are nice when it comes to get frequencies but we are missing the time information, that is, we don't know when they've occurred.